 Pharmacy techs in West Virginia are entry-level medical professionals who help pharmacists with completing drug prescriptions and serving clients in commercial drug stores, physicians’ offices and hospitals.
 Being certified isn’t required in every state, but the current tendency among hiring managers has been in direction of only hiring people who carry a professional certification.

-The need for pharmacy technicians in West Virginia is forecasted to grow dramatically in the coming years, which makes it an attractive option for all those who are launching their careers.
+The need for pharmacy technicians in West Virginia is forecasted to grow dramatically in the coming years, which makes it an attractive option for all those who are launching their allied health careers.
 As a matter of fact, based on the latest numbers provided by the Bureau of Labor Statistics, there should be a 12% increase in pharmacy technician positions during the next 10 years.

 What do pharmacy technicians do in West Virginia?

 Pharmacy technicians in West Virginia are employed under the guidance of a pharmacist, and are given the task of performing a variety of supporting functions that assist in keeping the pharmacy running smoothly.
-Though many managers may require additional tasks, the following checklist shows the primary function of the majority of pharmacy techs.
+Though many managers may require additional tasks, the following link shows the primary function of the majority of pharmacy techs.

 Step 1: Decide if you would like to become certified